 It is important to design an area for overflow during larger storm events.
 Direct water away from buildings and neighboring properties.
 Overflows should be lower than the top of the berm, but higher than the inlet.
 You may reinforce the area with filter fabric and large river rock to prevent mulch from washing out of the garden.

 Once the garden is formed, plant it densly enough to fill in the spaces quickly.
 Add either non-dyed shredded hardwood mulch or leaf compost.

 Rain Garden Maintenance

-The maintenance of a rain garden is as simple as regular property maintenance.
+The maintenance of a rain garden is as simple as regular garden maintenance.
 There are two key elements to the rain garden: the garden and the downspouts (if applicable).
 If both elements are maintained regularly, a rain garden is a long-lasting, functional element to the landscape.
-Maintenance expectations include:
+Maintenance tasks include:

 - Cut back perennials in the spring

 - Mulch once/year for the first 2-3 years

 - Clear gutters and downspouts as needed